metharda/dcvm/docs/CODE-ORGANIZATION.md

 ## Not Updated (By Design)

 - lib/installation/install-dcvm.sh - Has its own print_status for logging
-- bin/dcvm - CLI wrapper, minimal functions needed
+- dcvm - CLI wrapper, minimal functions needed

 ## Testing Checklist